App icon

 - Avoid tiny text; keep it consistent with the in-app brand.

-- A/B test it — often the single highest-leverage creative test.
+- A/B test it: often the single highest-return creative test.

 Frequently asked questions